simonjellvert/goal-diggers/docs/README.md

 Here are some of the features that will be added in the future:

 - Player videos/highlights will be added when content is available.
+Because of the teams short time of life such content is not available at this time.
 - Updated sponsors page with new logotypes (if necessary)
 - Webshop page with Goal Diggers merchandise.
 - Tournaments page (when the team has participated in more than one) with statistics.